 - Communicating food safety risk reduction messages

-Dr. Ben Chapman is an associate professor and food safety extension specialist at North Carolina State University.
+Dr. Ben Chapman is a professor and food safety extension specialist at North Carolina State University.
 As a teenager, a Saturday afternoon viewing of the classic cable movie, Outbreak, sparked his interest in pathogens and public health.
 With the goal of less foodborne illness, his group designs, implements, and evaluates food safety strategies, messages, and media from farm-to-fork.
 Through reality-based research, Chapman investigates behaviors and creates interventions aimed at amateur and professional food handlers, managers, and organizational decision-makers; the gatekeepers of safe food.
 Ben co-hosts a bi-weekly podcast called Food Safety Talk and tries to further engage folks online through Instagram, Twitter, Facebook, YouTube and, maybe not surprisingly, Pinterest.
 Follow on Twitter @benjaminchapman.

 Programs and Initiatives

 - Food safety infosheets, one-page food safety-related information directed at food handlers

 - Food safety culture program at North Carolina State University

 - Master food volunteer program